ManapatWeeramongkolkul/google-tourism-planner-project/README.md

    - Contains similar functions from the bookHotelFunction and bookFlightFunction
    - Separate functions for each trip events categories: Shop, Travel, Eat, and Hotel
      - Make API calls to Google Maps APIs such as Places API and Distance Matrix API
-     - Set paramteres for the selected option
+     - Set parameters for the selected option
      - Save trip events and transaction details into the database
    - Return fulfillment_response to the Dialogflow CX agent to generate a rich response